hair loss reversal

 One of the most common questions individuals with hair loss ask is whether it is possible to reverse the process and regain their lost hair.

-Understanding Hair Loss: Causes and Types
+Understanding Hair Loss: Causes & Types

 The most common types of hair loss include male pattern baldness (androgenetic alopecia) and alopecia areata.